strozfriedberg/llama/README.md

 }
 ```

+In the rule above, `s1` and `s2` are _pattern identifiers_ for `"foobar"` and `"baroo"`.
 The next three sections describe pattern modifiers that you may use to specify attributes for your patterns.
 These modifiers may be combined for each pattern in any order.

 ##### Fixed strings